UHH2/UHH2/README.md

 ### Install SFrame

-If not done yet, first install SFrame.
-To start with a clean setup, it is recommended to install a new version of SFrame, e.g. via
+As first step, install SFrame.
+To start with a clean setup, it is recommended to install a new version of SFrame via

 ```
 svn co https://svn.code.sf.net/p/sframe/code/SFrame/tags/SFrame-04-00-01/ SFramePhys14
 ```

-Before compiling SFrame, remember to setup CMSSW first and source `setup.sh` in the SFrame directory.
+Before compiling SFrame, remember to setup CMSSW first and source `setup.sh` in the SFrame directory (see below in compiling).

 ### Install `UHH2`